BookBytes/comp20-jfurgala/README.md

 ##Future exploration

 I would like to explore more about the security vulnerabilities in many web apps and the implications that the sad state of most websites lacking proper security has on Internet use.
-Even seeing what we went over on a basic level in class, I felt surprised and am definitely more wary of trusting websites with information.
+Even seeing what we went over on a basic level in class, I was surprised and am definitely more wary of trusting websites with information (I already operated under the assumption that nothing was really private).